Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Multiloop topologies with multiple number of edges in each edge set

 \subsection{Five eloops with ten egdes}

-The last topology we implement is a five-eloop case with a single edge per set $s_i$, Fig.~\ref{fig:Topologies2}E. The clauses to validate are composed by
+The last eloop topology we implement has five eloops with a single edge per set $s_i$ which is depicted in Fig.~\ref{fig:Topologies2}E. The eloop clauses to validate are composed by

-The output from the algorithm gives an angle $\theta = 28.9^{\circ}$ with a single iteration $t=1$, without the need of fixing a qubit from the register $\ket{e}$.
-This means that the probability of search success is close to one, $\sin^2(\theta_t)=0.99$~, finding all the $240$ causal states out of the $2^{10}$ total states.
-Note that in this case we need to test every clause in both directions.
-With respect of the requirements for building the quantum circuit, we need 17 qubits to construct the corresponding quantum circuit (Fig.~\ref{fig:qc5eloops}), and the quantum circuit depth is equal to 42.
+The mixing angle is $\theta = 28.9^{\circ}$ without the need of fixing a qubit from the register $\ket{e}$.
+This means that the querying probability for finding the 240 causal states out of the $2^{10}$ total states is close to one, $\sin^2(\theta_t) = 0.99$, with a single iteration, $t = 1$.

+In terms of quantum resources, the algorithm based on multi-controlled Toffoli gates requires seventeen qubits to build the corresponding quantum circuit (\Cref{fig:qc5eloops}) with a quantum circuit depth of twenty-three versus thirty-one qubits and a quantum circuit depth of twenty-five.
+Note that in this case the inclusion of additional edges in the five-eloop topology would prevent the binary-clause algorithm from being implemented in the Qiskit quantum simulator, given its limited capacity of 32 qubits.

+Continuing the analysis of the five-eloop topology we follow with the study of the transpiled quantum circuit depth for relevant metrics in different quantum backends, both simulated and real quantum hardware, as shown in \Cref{tb:5_BC_MCX}.
+The transpiled quantum circuit depth is larger and requires more two-qubit gates for the multicontrolled Toffoli algorithm than for the binary-clause algorithm.

+As mentioned in the previous section, to provide a more appropriate assessment of the complexity of the algorithm we use the quantum circuit area considering both, the transpiled quantum depth and qubit usage.
+In \Cref{fig:5eloops_scaling} we present the transpiled quantum circuit depth and the transpiled quantum circuit area as a function of the optimisation levels on different quantum hardware, noting comparable results with the four-eloop topology.
+It shows a similar evolution in terms of the optimisation levels, and despite having a transpile quantum depth higher for the MCX algorithm, the quantum circuit area is smaller compared to the BC algorithm.

+In addition, the simulations revealed a significant difference in execution time and resource consumption.
+The time taken in the ideal simulation in Qiskit (noiseless) was around 165 seconds for the BC algorithm and less than 0.1 seconds for the MCX algorithm.
+The BC algorithm simulation fully utilises the computer processor (100\% CPU load on an Intel i7 processor, running Qiskit local on a Linux operating system) and consumed $\sim90\%$ of the available 64 GB RAM, pushing the limits of the quantum simulator.
+In contrast, the MCX algorithm simulation was executed with significantly fewer resources.